barebox/barebox/Documentation/user/bootchooser.rst

   counters of all enabled targets are zero, the ``remaining_attempts`` counters of all enabled targets are reset to their defaults.

+If ``global.bootchooser.retry`` is enabled (set to ``1``), the bootchooser algorithm will iterate through all valid boot targets (and decrease their counters) until one succeeds or none is left.
+If it is disabled only one attempt will be made for each bootchooser call.

 Marking a Boot as Successful
 ############################